 SCCM SQL Service Broker ConfigMgrRCMQueue is Getting Disabled Configuration Manager ConfigMgr.
-Recently, I’ve received a comment from Johan Pol on my post How to Check backlog of Inboxes in SCCM 2012.
+Recently, I’ve received a comment from Johan Pol on how to Check backlog of Inboxes in SCCM 2012.

-The command was regarding an issue related to Service broker queue “ConfigMgrRCMQueue”.
+The command was regarding an issue related to the Service broker queue “ConfigMgrRCMQueue”.

 SCCM SQL Service Broker ConfigMgrRCMQueue

 The secondary site attached to SCCM / ConfigMgr 2012 hierarchy was removed/deleted, but the entries from the SCCM 2012 console were not getting removed.
 Other secondary server replication links are getting impacted.
 Always use recommended way “Preinst /delsite” to remove (secondary) sites from SCCM 2012 database.